 Our students learn from and develop relationships with our highly regarded faculty, many of whom are globally recognized as leading experts in their field of study.

 Davidson College, B.A.

-An ordained minister in the Presbyterian Church (U.S.A.), Adams has served churches in New Haven, CT, Chicago, IL, and in Richmond, VA.
-He is also a regular blogger for the Huffington Post (http://www.huffingtonpost.com/samuel-l-adams/).
+As an ordained minister in the Presbyterian Church (U.S.A.), he has served churches in New Haven, CT, Chicago, IL, and in Richmond, VA.
+He is also a regular blogger for the Huffington Post.

 Samuel L. Adams, Social and Economic Life in Second Temple Judea (Westminster John Knox Press)

 Dr. Adams to speak on Wealth and Poverty in the Bible

 Dr. Adams to lecture on Death and the Afterlife

 Samuel L. Adams, Associate Professor of Old Testament, to deliver lecture on Death and the Afterlife for the conference of ARMSS (Association of Retired Ministers, Spouses and Survivors) and POAMN (Presbyterian Older Adult Ministry Network).

 Dr. Adams to speak on Bible and American Politics